 Decree: The divorce decree is what the judge will be responsible for signing.
 Once it's signed, the divorce is official.

 There are certain forms that require approval from a judge.
 For example, your divorce property deed probate will determine who will receive any properties or houses split during the divorce, but it is not official until it is approved and recognized by the court.

 Once you've filled out all your divorce papers, make sure you make a copy of them.
 You can copy them physically, or just upload them online.
 In case if the papers somehow get lost, you'll have them on you so you can refile if needed.
 This is a rare occurrence, but it always helps to keep important documents on you.

 Filing Your Papers

 Once you've filled out your petition, you can file them and begin the process.
 You may have to file a particular amount of copies, so make sure you've made enough.
 You'll need the original documents too.
 Talk to the clerk's office and see how many copies you may need.

 Also, check the clerk's office for any other questions or concerns.
 For example, you may need to be a resident of the county or state for a certain amount of time.
 If you're not, you may not be able to file for a divorce.
-You can check online, too, but talking to someone in person may be the best way to get everything up to date, as the government websites are sometimes outdated.
+You can check the ease of a divorce online, too, but talking to someone in person may be the best way to get everything up to date, as the government websites are sometimes outdated.